acbsp/bonafide.guru/en/contents.rst

 bona fide diksha-guru for us in ISKCON*?”
-After a short while it became clear that this brahman persistently stays on the concept of embodied (physically present) *diksha-guru*\ on the planet\ *,* reasoning that in *Vaishnava*\ tradition when guru leaves the planet his disciples can *occupy His place* and become a *diksha-guru.*\ Bring to notice – this place is presently occupied by *eighty “gurus”* and each of them is a “representative” of Krishna.
+After a short while it became clear that this brahman persistently stays on the concept of embodied (physically present) *diksha-guru*\ on the planet\ *,* reasoning that in *Vaiṣṇava*\ tradition when guru leaves the planet his disciples can *occupy His place* and become a *diksha-guru.*\ Bring to notice – this place is presently occupied by *eighty “gurus”* and each of them is a “representative” of Krishna.
 And such a “representative” is elected by GBC voting.
-This system is invention of GBC itself. *Srila Prabhupada says*:
+This system is invention of GBC itself. *|SP|
+says*:

 “Guru is self-manifested and there is no need to chose Him” “Tradition – it’s all material.
 Our only tradition is how to satisfy Vishnu."

-(Srila Prabhupada, lecture on B.g.
+(|SP|, lecture on B.g.
 30.07.1973 London)

 **“…The guru is one because he comes in disciplic succession. [ ]The real guru cannot be two, for the real guru does not speak differently